Blaine, Minnesota: Major landforms

 The Blaine area was covered by a large glacier that shaped the landscape during the late Wisconsinan glaciation.
 The land used to be covered by river valleys 200 feet deep.
 The valleys filled with sediment.
 One valley ran northeast to southwest under Lino Lakes.
 As the glaciers retreated, the water gathered into a lake that covered much of Anoka County.
 Huge ice chunks were left in the glacier's wake.
 They melted and formed depressions that filled with water.
 This became the chain of lakes between Lino Lakes and Circle Pines.

-There are four major named water bodies partially or completely within the city limits.
-Sunrise Lake as part of The Lakes housing development is the largest body at 158 acres, with a depth near 40 feet in some places.
-The next largest body is Laddie Lake, the only naturally occurring lake in Blaine, which is also partially in Spring Lake Park, at 77 acres, reaching a maximum depth of six feet.
-The next largest body is Club West Lake at 39 acres and depths up to 25 feet, also man-made, in the Club West Housing development.
-The last named body of water in the city is Loch Ness; 11 acres, it is managed by the city and has a fishing dock.
-Several other large bodies of water found around the TPC of the Twin Cities, Pleasure Creek Neighborhood, Knoll Creek Development, and Crescent Ponds are not classified as lakes.
+Four major named water bodies are partially or completely within the city limits.
+Sunrise Lake, part of The Lakes housing development, is the largest body at 158 acres and a depth near 40 feet.
+The next-largest is Laddie Lake, Blaine's only naturally occurring lake, which is also partially in Spring Lake Park, at 77 acres, with a maximum depth of six feet.
+The third-largest is Club West Lake, at 39 acres and depths up to 25 feet, also man-made, in the Club West Housing development.
+Loch Ness is 11 acres, is managed by the city, and has a fishing dock.
+Several other large bodies of water in Blaine are not classified as lakes.

-Blaine is also creating a 500-acre open space plan.
+Blaine is creating a 500-acre open space plan.
 It started acquiring portions of the property in the late 1990s, but most of it was acquired after Blaine voters approved a $3.5 million referendum in 2000.
 A tentative long-range plan calls for the construction of a nature center by 2020.
 The 70-acre Kane Meadows Park next to The Lakes development has been the centerpiece of this program.